MicrosoftDocs/sql-docs/docs/machine-learning/install/sql-language-extension-python-windows.md

 ## Add custom runtime language extension

 >[!Note]
->For Machine Learning Services using SQL Server 2019, **mssql-server-extensibility is already installed.**
+>For Machine Learning Services using SQL Server 2019, the extensibility framework with launchpad service is already installed.

 Language Extensions use the extensibility framework for executing external code.
 Code execution is isolated from the core engine processes, but fully integrated with SQL Server query execution.